JoyelTheDev/NativeLift/USAGE.md

-# NativeLift — Step-by-Step Usage Guide
+# NativeLift — Usage Guide

 This guide walks through every way to use NativeLift, from first-time setup to advanced workflows.